-Borrowers who're struggling to make their mortgage payments might have a number of options to get caught up on the payments, including a modification, forbearance agreement, or repayment plan.
+Borrowers struggling to make their mortgage payments might have several options to get caught up on the payments, including a modification, forbearance agreement, or repayment plan.
 You can apply for any of these options, including a modification, on your own without paying for assistance.
-But scammers might send you mailings trying to convince you that you’re better off hiring their company to help you with the process.
+But scammers might send you mailings trying to convince you that you're better off hiring their company to help you with the process.

-Many times, though, scammer companies either never complete the modification process or never contact the lender or loan servicer at all.
+Many times, though, scammer companies either don't complete the modification process or never contact the lender or loan servicer at all.

 By the time you realize the company is just running a scam, you might not have enough time to reinstate the loan, work out an alternative to foreclosure, sell the home, or find effective assistance.

-In almost all cases, you’re better off applying for a modification directly with the servicer yourself or with the help of a HUD-approved housing counselor.
-A modification company can't do anything that you can’t do yourself.
-Though, if you find the servicer is unhelpful or is dual tracking your application, hiring a reputable attorney to help you might be a good idea.
+In almost all cases, you're better off applying for a modification directly with the servicer yourself or with the help of a HUD-approved housing counselor.
+A modification company can't do anything that you can't do yourself.
+And, if you find the servicer is unhelpful or is dual tracking your application, hiring a reputable attorney might also be a good idea.

 A modification company might try to convince you to pay for a “forensic loan audit” or a “securitization audit” to improve your chances of getting a modification.
 Don't bother.